 Other fun facts:

 You already know that Neptune is an ice giant.
 What you don’t know is that it’s the smallest ice giants.
-As compared to Uranus, Neptune is smaller in diameter, but it has a greater mass.
+As compared to Uranus, Neptune is smaller in diameter but it has a greater mass.
 Like Jupiter, Neptune has dark spots.
-Dark spots are a phenomenon within areas that have a high atmospheric pressure.
+Dark spots are a phenomenon in areas that have a high atmospheric pressure.
 The pressure forces clouds of methane gas to rise into the atmosphere.
 On Earth, it’s called a cirrus cloud.
 The dark spots disappear and then reappear on different parts of Neptune, unlike the spots on Jupiter.
-The largest storm ever recorded in 1989 is called The Great Dark Spot for It lasted about 5 years.
+The largest storm ever recorded was in 1989 and was called The Great Dark Spot as it lasted for 5 years.